 These bios were current at the time of the award.
-Winners are listed in alphabetical order.

 Dylan Bush is a Latin American Studies major and pre-med student at UC Berkeley.
 He is the Coordinator of the Youth Empowerment Program (YEP), an ongoing project to connect Cal students with Latinx youth from Oakland.
 In collaboration with the Central American Refugee Committee (CRECE), Dylan developed a new YEP project in the fall of 2015, Domingo de Desarollo, to promote education and health to children ages 4-12 and their parents.
 The project leverages an existing free soccer program and adds a community meal and interactive lesson in Spanish to reach over 300 people, with many participating regularly.
 Dylan has one more year at UC Berkeley and is working to ensure the sustainability of Domingo de Desarollo.
 He has already raised over $1700 for next year and is finalizing a longer-term industry sponsorship.